dwt/vagrant-hosts/Readme.md

 ## Caveats

+- Only works on Mac OS X (pre Lion) <- patches welcome!
 - Only supports single machine setups for now
 - Cannot yet do indirect hostname getting, i.e. you will have to configure the hostname twice, once in the machine and another time in the vagrant file.